 Helpful Information About Homeschooling & Education

-- Learn about the hidden agenda of compulsory schooling.
+- Learn about the benefits of homeschooling.

 - Discover books about homeschooling.

-Share This Article with Homeschool Groups!
+Share This Article With Homeschool Groups!

 Copy and paste the link below to share this article with other parents or groups who might find it helpful.
 Thank you for sharing.